ra559/cis106/_final_exam/final_exam.md

 * How to redirect output `(>, >>, and |) `
 * How to append the output of a command to a file
 * How and when to redirect the output of a command to another (pipes)
+* How to use echo and output redirection to create a new file that contains some text
 * How to use wildcards
     - *For copying and moving multiple files at the same time*
 * How to use brace expansion